openmsr/CAD_to_OpenMC/README.md

 # CAD_to_OpenMC

 This is intended to be a python package heavily inspired by [Paramak](https://github.com/fusion-energy/paramak), and borrows a lot from [step_to_h5m]( https://github.com/fusion-energy/step_to_h5m).
-It's "raison d'etre" is to enable a link between the online CAD-tool onShape and the neutron transport code OpenMC.
+It's "raison d'etre" is to establish an open source-based link between CAD tools in general and the neutron transport code OpenMC.

+Although most CAD-tools use some other internal and/or native representation for geometry, most, if not all, will be able to export to the STEP-file format.
+Therefore this is the format we use

 We will use cadQuery and its links to OCCT to enable import and imprinting/merging algorithms.